enspyrco/astro_inspector_screen/README.md

-# inspector_for_perception
+# introspection

-*A widget for visualising state change in apps using astro.*
+*A widget for visualising belief updating in apps using perception.*

 ## Features